Designing Block Messages

 # Attempt cap (catches retry loops)

-message: "200 attempts reached (including denied calls).
+message: "200 attempts reached (including blocked calls).
 Stop retrying and report what happened."

 # Per-tool cap